tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 Some themes pay too much attention to be scientifically uniform.
 Like, all colors have the same exact lightness, and hues are distributed evenly on a circle.

-This could be nice (to know if you have OCR), but in practice, it doesn’t work as well as it sounds:
+This could be nice (to know if you have OCD), but in practice, it doesn’t work as well as it sounds:

 balanced.png
 OkLab l=0.7473 c=0.1253 h=0, 45, 90, 135, 180, 225, 270, 315